ibm-cloud-docs/blockchain-sw-251/howto/console-fixpack.md

 1. [Update the {{site.data.keyword.blockchainfull_notm}} console](#install-fixpack-console)
 1. [Update your blockchain nodes](#install-fixpack-nodes)

 You can use these steps if you deployed the platform on the OpenShift Container Platform, open source Kubernetes, or distributions such as Rancher.
-You will need to repeat steps 2-4 to update each 2.5.1 network because they run on separate namespaces.
+If you have multiple networks deployed on your cluster, you will need to repeat steps 2-4 to update each 2.5.1 network because they run on separate namespaces.
 If you experience any problems, see the instructions for [rolling back the fix pack installation](#install-fixpack-rollback).
 If you deployed your network behind a firewall, without access to the external internet, see the separate set of instructions for [Installing the 2.5.1 fix pack behind a firewall](#install-fixpack-firewall).
 You can install the fix pack without disrupting a running network.
 However, you cannot use the console to deploy new nodes, deploy smart contracts, or create new channels during the process.

 ## What this fix pack contains
 {: #install-fixpack-contents}